craigmcchesney/datastore-support/README.md

 ###### building datastore Java

-* datastore-java-build - Builds datastore Java projects using Maven.
+Builds datastore Java projects using Maven.
 Currently includes only datastore-grpc and datastore-service to support running the query service.

+* datastore-java-build

 ###### managing datastore Java applications

+These scripts are used for starting, stopping, and checking the status of the datastore Java query service.

 * datastore-query-svc-start
 * datastore-query-svc-status
 * datastore-query-svc-stop

 ###### managing docker-based support services

+These scripts manage the docker containers for the ecosystem support services, InfluxDB, MongoDB, and Envoy proxy.
+There are scripts to create and remove the containers, as well as start, stop, and check the status of the containers.
+Note that the support-services-rm script not only removes the containers, but also clears the mounted OS directories meaning that all contents of both databases are completely cleared.
+Use with caution!
+You can use "docker rm" to remove the containers directly but leave the data intact, and support-services-create will create new containers with the existing data.

 * support-services-create
 * support-services-rm